 - Conducting developmentally appropriate interview techniques as well as a comprehensive mental status examination

 - Talking with and obtaining a history from patients, family members, and all others involved in the caretaking system of the patient (outside providers, DFS social worker, teacher, etc.)

 - Presenting cases succinctly and accurately

 - Understanding the roles of other mental health and medical professionals including psychotherapists, nursing staff, dietitians, educational therapists, activity (yoga, dance) therapists, etc.

 - Appropriately interact with family/caregivers and social and legal agencies in the management of child/adolescent eating disorders

 Description of Rotation & Clinical Activities

-The McCallum Place Eating Disorder Treatment Center exposes residents to a range of medical and psychiatric severity across the spectrum of eating disorders, to the evaluation and management of potentially life-threatening medical comorbidities, and to psychiatric comorbidities.
-Residents are also exposed to the full range of treatment modalities used to treat inpatients including pharmacotherapy, behavior modification, family therapy, group therapy, milieu therapy, activity therapy, and supported eating and meal regulation.
+The McCallum Place Eating Disorder Treatment Center exposes trainees to a range of medical and psychiatric severity across the spectrum of eating disorders, to the evaluation and management of potentially life-threatening medical comorbidities, and to psychiatric comorbidities.
+Trainees are also exposed to the full range of treatment modalities used to treat inpatients including pharmacotherapy, behavior modification, family therapy, group therapy, milieu therapy, activity therapy, and supported eating and meal regulation.